 Dubbed the ‘City of Pearls’ by some and ‘City of Nizams’ by others, home to the Charminar and Golconda on one hand, and the trendy Cyberabad IT-hub with its street-food joints on the other, the historical and cultural city of Hyderabad is a hotspot for travel and business.
-Hyderabad truly is a bridge, not just between the cultural past and the trendy future, but also between the northern and southern parts of the country.
-Today’s Hyderabad is a sprawling city that has many age-old wonders embedded right between its high-rise buildings.
+Hyderabad truly is a bridge, not just between the cultural past and the trendy future, but also between the northern and southern parts of the country; this explains the multitude of things to do here.
+Today’s Hyderabad is a sprawling city that has many age-old wonders embedded right between its high-rise buildings, and has rightly been ranked as the best city in India for the fourth time in a row.
 As one wanders through the older parts of the city, one cannot help but draw similarities between the cities of Lucknow (opens in New Tab) and Hyderabad, between the Nizams and the Nawabs, between the Lakhnawi and Hyderabadi Dum Biriyanis, between the Saffron and Iranian teas among others.
 Hyderabad, today, including the city of Secunderabad and areas of Cyberabad and Banjara Hills, is a megapolis.

 1. Walk through the lanes surrounding the iconic Charminar: